 January 16, 2013 – Nic Potter was born on 18 October 1951 in Swindon, England.

 He left school at 15, originally to train in carpentry.
-At 16, he joined a late lineup of The Misunderstood however, and recorded on their 1969 LP Golden Glass.
-At the same time as drummer Guy Evans, who had joined from Van der Graaf Generator, then on a brief hiatus.
+At 16, he joined a late lineup of The Misunderstood however and recorded on their 1969 LP Golden Glass.
+At the same time as drummer Guy Evans, he joined Van Der Graaf Generator, when they were on a brief hiatus.

-When Van der Graaf decided to reform after the release The Aerosol Grey Machine, and earlier bassist Keith Ellis deciding to join Juicy Lucy instead, Evans recommended that Potter join as a replacement.
+When Van der Graaf decided to reform after the release The Aerosol Grey Machine.
+When earlier bassist Keith Ellis decided to join Juicy Lucy, Evans recommended that Potter join as his replacement.

-When Van der Graaf Generator decided to reform after a brief hiatus, Nic replaced their earlier bassist Keith Ellis.
 He first appeared on the album “The Least We Can Do Is Wave To Each Other”, also playing some electric guitar on a few tracks in addition to his usual bass.
 He left the band in 1970 during the recording of their next album, ‘H to He, Who Am The Only One’, on which he recorded 3 tracks.

-He then joined Rare Bird, with whom he recorded two LPs in 1972 & 73.
-Though no longer a member of Van Der Graaf, he continued to play on Hammill’s solo recordings, 14 in all between 1971-94.
+He then joined Rare Bird, with whom he recorded two LPs in 1972 and 73.
+Though no longer a member of Van Der Graaf, he continued to play on singer/songwriter Peter Hammill’s solo recordings, 14 in all between 1971-94.

 However, he was still uncomfortable with the dynamic of the band as he had been previously, stating “sometimes it felt like a cloud coming down – a very ominous feeling.”
-He was particularly concerned at a gig in Annecy, France where he claimed someone was trying to perform an exorcism of the band’s music while on stage, and had to be helped back to the dressing room, feeling very shaken
+He was particularly concerned at a gig in Annecy, France where he claimed someone was trying to perform an exorcism of the band’s music while on stage, and had to be helped back to the dressing room, feeling very shaken.

-Throughout the 1980s and early 1990s Potter continued to record and do session work with Hammill and others, including Jeff Beck and Chuck Berry.
-On tour with Peter Hammill, including being the bassist for the K-Group (from 1981–1985), and with the Tigers (in 1980) and Duncan Browne (in 1984).
+Throughout the 1980s and early 1990s Potter continued to record – he released nine solo albums – and do session work with Hammill and others, including Jeff Beck and Chuck Berry.
+In those days he was On tour with Peter Hammill, while also being the bassist for the K-Group (from 1981–1985), the Tigers (in 1980) and Duncan Browne (in 1984).

 All Potter’s solo albums were published and remastered in 2009.